SommerAntje/vue_graphql/README.md

 ### Install Cors
 ```
-cors: allows restricted resources on a web page to be requested from another domain outside the domain
+cors: espress.js middleware - allows restricted resources on a web page to be requested from another domain outside the domain

 npm install cors
 ```